3L0C/mpvSockets-smpv/README.md

 ```bash
 +        mp.osd_message("umpv detected")
 ```
-this line was useful for debugging. i am including it as i think it is the easiest way to let a user know of this script is working or not. if you launch a video through umpv but don't see this message when the file loads then something went wrong. if things start are broken for you please open an issue, i would like to make this as fool proof as possible. if you don't want this message popping up feel free to delete line 35 and you'll no longer see this message.
+this line was useful for debugging. i am including it as i think it is the easiest way to let a user know of this script is working or not. if you launch a video through umpv but don't see this message when the file loads then something went wrong. if this script is broken for you please open an issue, i would like to make this as fool proof as possible. if you don't want this message popping up feel free to delete line 35 and you'll no longer see this message.
 # Installation
 ## Linux
 1. download mpvSockets.lua and place it in $HOME/.config/mpv/scripts